mrhunsaker/RShinyStapplet/help.md

   - All outputs, especially plots and results, include hidden descriptions (`.sr-only` class) and ARIA live regions for dynamic updates.
   - BrailleR integration provides detailed plot summaries for ggplot2 visualizations.
   - Error/status messages are announced via ARIA live regions.
+  - All plots and tables are reliably rendered and easy to interpret due to increased height and consistent output activation.

 - **ARIA Roles & Labels:**
   - All UI containers and controls use ARIA roles (`main`, `form`, `status`, `complementary`, `dialog`, etc.) and programmatic labels for navigation and context.